Evandro (footballer, born 1997)

-Evandro da Silva (born 14 January 1997), simply known as Evandro, is a Brazilian professional footballer who plays as a winger for Radnički 1923.
+Evandro da Silva (born 14 January 1997), simply known as Evandro, is a Brazilian professional footballer who plays as a winger for Serbian SuperLiga club Radnički 1923.

 Career

 Coritiba

 Evandro began his career at Coritiba.
 He made his competitive debut for the club against Corinthians on 26 July 2015, where he came on as a 46th-minute substitute for Leandro Silva and scored a goal in the 2nd minute of stoppage time for a 1–1 home draw.